 Let’s kick this off by assuming we can all agree by now that, if you’re in business, networking is a good idea.
 The reasons are obvious.

-That out of the way, let’s say something else that’s obvious, but we rarely remember.
+That out of the way, let’s say something else that’s obvious but we rarely remember.
 Very few people, when presented with the opportunity to speak to a whole room of strangers, rub their hands and do a jig of excitement.
 Shakey hands, increased heart rate and embarrassing sweating are more likely to be the immediate responses.
 Hyperventilating and nausea may be close seconds.

 #1 – Work out why you’re doing it

 Long before you arrive make sure you are clear as to why you’re going to this terrifying event in the first place.
-Chances are no one is making you (though, if they are, and you can’t get out of it, find out why theywant you to go), which means you are going to this voluntarily, despite the fear.Why did you sign up?
-Why have you committed?
+Chances are no one is making you (though, if they are, and you can’t get out of it, find out why they want you to go), which means you are going to this voluntarily, despite the fear.
+Why did you sign up and committed?
 What do you want to get out of it?

-Not only will this help you recommit, and keep you grounded whilst you’re at the event, but if you give yourself a specific task to achieve, you can say your goodbyes as soon as it’s accomplished.
+Not only will this help you recommit and keep you grounded whilst you’re at the event, but if you give yourself a specific task to achieve.
+You can say your goodbyes as soon as it’s accomplished.
 Whilst we don’t necessarily recommend these approaches you could decide you want to:

-• Get 20 business cards from people you don’t know
+- Get 20 business cards from people you don’t know.

-• Get three referrals
+- Get three referrals.

-• Hand out business cards to everyone in the room
+- Hand out business cards to everyone in the room.

-• Arrange a follow up meeting with two potential clients
+- Arrange a follow up meeting with two potential clients.

 #2 – Start talking

 The whole point of a networking event is to talk to people.
-You’re not there to sprinkle your business cards around like confetti, or just dump them on a table, whilst hoping for the best.
+You’re not there to sprinkle your business cards around like confetti or just dump them on a table, whilst hoping for the best.
 Essentially then you have two choices: you can either stand around on the edges of the room, hoping someone will talk to you OR you can approach someone else and just get started.

 One of the best things you can do here is check out other people’s body language.
 If you see two people standing close to each other, deep in conversation, you’re probably wisest not to interrupt them.
 However, anyone lurking (sans food) by the buffet table, or standing (alone, in pairs or groups) facing towards the room, then chances are they are looking for someone else to talk to.
-Which means you have the perfect opportunity to be that person.
+This means you have the perfect opportunity to be that person.

 Once you’ve found someone you want to approach, start by simply introducing yourself.
 Make your life easier by having your opening pitch well rehearsed.
-Keep it short and sweet, but don’t forget to include your name, job title and the name of your business, for example: “Hi, I’m Niel Cope, Managing Director at People Matters HR, I don’t believe we’ve met.”
+Keep it short and sweet, but don’t forget to include your name, job title and the name of your business, for example: “Hi, I’m Niel Cope, Managing Director at People Matters HR.
+I don’t believe we’ve met.”

 #3 – Ask, Don’t Tell